Bijan-K/Pytorch-Facial-Expression-Recognition/README.md

 # Pytorch-Facial-Expression-Recognition
-This trained model recevies a colorful or grey image of an face and predicts emotion portays in it.
+This trained model recevies a colorful or grey image of an face and predicts emotion portrays in it.

 The availbe emotions are:
 - Happy